 #1.
 National Museum of Ireland Dublin Museums

-The 3 National Museums in Dublin are all free to visit and have some fabulous family events throughout the year:
+The 3 National Museums in Dublin are all free to visit with child-friendly exhibits and things to do in each museum:

 - Museum of Archaeology at Kildare Street where you can see amazing artefacts including Sun Discs and Viking Swords